-PL is similar to existing approaches to pattern learning, the primary distinction being that we use learned patterns to perform PMI-IR [48] assessment as well as extraction.
+PL is similar to existing approaches to pattern learning, the primary distinction being that we use learned patterns to perform PMI-IR [42] assessment as well as extraction.
 PL also differs from other pattern learning algorithms in some details.
-[41] uses bootstrapped learning on a small corpus to alternately learn instances of large semantic classes and4 patterns that can generate more instances; similar bootstrapping approaches that use larger corpora include Snowball [3] and DIPRE [7].
+Riloff and Jones [37] use bootstrapped learning on a small corpus to alternately learn instances of large semantic classes and4 patterns that can generate more instances; similar bootstrapping approaches that use larger corpora include Snowball [3] and DIPRE [6].
 Our work is similar to these approaches, but differs in that PL does not use bootstrapping (it learns its patterns once from an initial set of seeds) and uses somewhat different heuristics for pattern quality.
-Like our work, [40] use Web search engines to find patterns surrounding seed values.
+Like our work, Ravichandran and Hovy [36] use Web search engines to find patterns surrounding seed values.
 However, their goal is to support question answering, for which a training set of question and answer pairs is known.
 Unlike PL, they can measure a pattern's precision on seed questions by checking the correspondence between the extracted answers and the answers given by the seed.
-As in other work [42], PL uses the fact that it learns patterns for multiple classes at once to improve precision.
-The particular way we use multiple classes to estimate a pattern's precision (Equation 3) is similar to that of [30].
+As in work by Riloff [41] and others, PL uses the fact that it learns patterns for multiple classes at once to improve precision.
+The particular way we use multiple classes to estimate a pattern's precision (Equation 3) is similar to that of Lin et al. [26].
 A unique feature of our approach is that our heuristic is computed solely by searching the Web for seed values, instead of searching the corpus for each discovered pattern.

 A variety of work in information extraction has been performed using more sophisticated structures than the simple patterns that PL produces.
-Wrapper induction algorithms [28, 33] attempt to learn wrappers that exploit the structure of HTML to extract information from Web sites.
-Also, a variety of rule-learning schemes [44, 8, 10] have been designed for extracting information from semi-structured and free text.
+Wrapper induction algorithms [24, 30] attempt to learn wrappers that exploit the structure of HTML to extract information from Web sites.
+Also, a variety of rule-learning schemes [40, 7, 8] have been designed for extracting information from semi-structured and free text.
+Similarly, richer language models have been used to learn lexico-syntactic patterns that identify examples of the hyponym relation [39].
 In this paper, we restrict our attention to simple text patterns, as they are the most natural fit for our approach of leveraging Web search engines for both extraction and PMI assessment.
 For extraction, it may be possible to use a richer set of patterns with Web search engines given the proper query generation strategy [2]; this is an item of future work.